What is Lean Six Sigma?

 White Belt

-Has a foundational level of Lean Six Sigma knowledge.
+Has a foundation level of Lean Six Sigma knowledge.
 Often a recommended level of training for everyone in a business, whether they work on Lean Six Sigma projects or not.

 Yellow Belt